Discrete-Time CRLB-based Power Allocation for CF MIMO-ISAC with Joint Localization and Velocity Sensing: Simulation Results

-The PA vector is initialized as the normalized PA vector ${\bm \rho_1}={\bm 1}_N/N$, unless noted otherwise.
+The PA vector is initialized as the uniform PA vector ${\bm \rho_0}={\bm 1}_N/N$, unless noted otherwise.
 The initial penalty factor is set to be $\mu_1=10^4$.
 We hereafter consider the ILS controlling factor $\epsilon_L=1e-3$, the initial step size controlling factor $\epsilon_{\upsilon} =0.9$, the penalty factor scaling coefficient $\phi=10$, and the penalty threshold $\epsilon_{\mu}=10^{-3}$, unless noted otherwise.
 The other simulation conditions are given in Table \ref{tab:parameter}.
-Note that the presented SINRs, PA vectors, and CRLBs, are obtained by averaging 100 points after convergence.

-Firstly, we evaluate the convergence and steady-state performance of the proposed algorithms.
-The SINR learning curves of four algorithms are illustrated in Fig. \ref{fig:SINR_sequence}.
-As apparently seen in Fig. \ref{fig:SINR_sequence}, the PP-MCG-ILS has the highest convergence rate, followed by the PP-MSD-ILS, while the counterparts without ILS presents comparatively slow convergence.
-Additionally, the benchmark algorithms without ILS exhibit numerical fluctuations, particularly under large fixed step sizes.
-This behavior suggests potential instability and divergence risks.
-Consequently, we refrain from increasing the step sizes further during simulations to avoid compromising convergence reliability.
+We begin by evaluating the convergence and steady-state performance of the proposed algorithms.
+The SINR results corresponding to the iterative PA vectors for all four algorithms are depicted in Fig.~\ref{fig:SINR_sequence}.
+As observed, the PP-MCG-ILS algorithm exhibits the fastest convergence, followed by the PP-MSD-ILS.
+In contrast, the benchmark algorithms converge significantly more slowly.
+Furthermore, the benchmarks without ILS display noticeable numerical fluctuations, particularly under large fixed step sizes, suggesting potential instability and the risk of divergence.
+Therefore, we refrain from further increasing the step sizes in these simulations.

-The evolution of the PA coefficients and corresponding CRLB values with respect to the number of iterations is illustrated in Fig. \ref{fig:PA coefficient} and Fig. \ref{fig:CRLB sum}, respectively.
-The results show that the PP-MCG-ILS algorithm achieves significantly faster convergence compared to the PP-NCG algorithm.
-Ultimately, all four algorithms converge to a common PA vector, given by ${\bm \rho}=[0.01, 0.30, 0.0638, 0.01, \dots, 0.01, 0.30, 0.2762]^{\rm T}$, which satisfies the sensing QoS constraints.
-Notably, more power is allocated to transmitters 2, 9, and 11 due to their higher communication channel gains.
-Furthermore, the steady-state CRLB values remain within the predefined threshold limits, confirming the validity and effectiveness of the proposed optimization framework.
+The evolutions of the PA coefficients and the corresponding CRLB values over iterations are illustrated in Fig. \ref{fig:PA coefficient} and Fig. \ref{fig:CRLB sum}, respectively.
+Overall, the results demonstrate that the PP-MCG-ILS algorithm achieves significantly faster convergence than the PP-NCG algorithm.
+As shown in Fig. \ref{fig:PA coefficient}, all algorithms eventually converge to the same PA vector, given by ${\bm \rho} = [0.01,\ 0.30,\ 0.0638,\ 0.01,\ \dots,\ 0.01,\ 0.30,\ 0.2762]^{\rm T}$, which satisfies the power constraints.
+Notably, transmitters 2, 9, and 11 are allocated more power due to their superior communication channel gains.
+Furthermore, Fig. \ref{fig:CRLB sum} dipicts the exploration process of the CRLB values under threshold-based constraints, in particular for the location CRLB, thereby validating the effectiveness of the proposed optimization framework.